OpenVisualCloud/Media-Communications-Mesh/docs/SetupGuide.md

     * **Option A** – Use environment preparation scripts.
 The scripts were tested under environments with `Ubuntu 20.04`, `Ubuntu 22.04`, `Ubuntu 24.04`, `CentOS Stream8`, and `CentOS Stream9`, installed alongside the Linux kernel 5.15.

-        Run the following commands, execute `setup_ice_irdma.sh` to setup and install patched drivers for NIC cards, and exec second one `setup_build_env.sh` to prepared whole build stack that is mandatory for bare metal version build of MCM:
+        Run the following commands, execute `setup_build_env.sh` to prepare the whole build stack and build dependencies that are mandatory for bare metal version of MCM and exec second one `setup_ice_irdma.sh all` to download, patch, setup and install ICE as well as iRDMA drivers for CLV NIC (E810) cards:

         ```bash
         sudo ./scripts/setup_build_env.sh